Phpcraft/core/docs/files/Phpcraft.php.txt

 	/**
 	 * Returns an array of extensions missing to enable online mode.
-	 * Phpcraft has no dependencies for normal usage.
-However, if you want to enable online mode, GMP, openssl, and mcrypt are required.
-This function returns a string array of all extensions that are missing or an empty array if you are good to go.
+	 * If you want to enable online mode, GMP, openssl, and mcrypt are required.
+This function returns a string array of all extensions that are missing.
+Therefore, an empty array means all required extensions are installed.
 	 * @return array
 	 */
 	static function getExtensionsMissingToGoOnline()